-The late payment interest rate on unpaid invoices is set by law.
-It is currently 8% over the Bank of England base rate.
+The interest rate on unpaid invoices is set by law.
+Currently, it’s 8% over the Bank of England base rate.

 You can find the Base Rate of Interest on the Bank of England website HERE, but it is set at 0.5% as of November 2017.